 Typical responsibilities of a cyber security analyst are:

 - to implement incident response, which includes responding to and preventing attacks.

-- to assure necessary security controls are in place that will protect digital files as well as main electronic infrastructure.
+- to assure necessary security controls are in place that will protect digital files and the main electronic infrastructure.

-- to suggest techniques to identify and prevent malicious activity, carrying out reviews of security events, and improving methods to develop security incident identification.
+- to suggest techniques to identify and prevent malicious activity, carry out reviews of security events, and improve methods to develop security incident identification.

 Salaries for cyber security analysts